RawTherapee

 RawTherapee is a free and open source application for processing photographs in raw image formats such as those created by many digital cameras.
 It comprises a subset of image editing operations specifically aimed at non-destructive post-production of raw photos and is primarily focused on improving a photographer's workflow by facilitating the handling of large numbers of images.
 It is notable for the advanced control it gives the user over the demosaicing and developing process.
-It is cross-platform, with versions for Microsoft Windows, macOS and Linux.
+It is cross-platform, with versions for Linux, macOS, and Microsoft Windows.

 RawTherapee was originally written by Gábor Horváth of Budapest, Hungary, and was re-licensed as free and open-source software under the GNU General Public License Version 3 in January 2010.
 It is written in C++, using a GTK+ front-end and a patched version of dcraw for reading raw files.
 The name "Therapee" was originally an acronym derived from "The Experimental Raw Photo Editor".